 - Less expensive to repair, however depending on your drive you may need to replace the clutch

 - When driving a manual vehicle you have to take one hand off the steering wheel to change gear as well as pushing on the clutch pedal, which learners can find tricky

 - You might not have as much of a comfortable ride compared to an automatic, as you are constantly pushing down on the clutch to change gear

 - Learning to drive a manual vehicle can be a lot harder than an automatic, as there is a lot more to think about and take into consideration

 In the UK which is better to learn in?

 In the UK we always recommend learning in a manual vehicle as it leaves you with the option to buy either an automatic or manual car.
 If you learn in an automatic, you will be restricted to buying only automatic cars, which means that your vehicle will be more expensive to purchase and maintain in the long run.

 As a more cost-effective option, we recommend purchasing a manual vehicle.
 They are much easier to fix in comparison to automatic vehicles and parts are much cheaper, meaning that if you ever find yourself in a situation in which your vehicle needs repairs or replacement, you won’t be left out of pocket.

 What is a semi-automatic car?

-This may seem like a confusing concept but a semi-automatic allow you to have the best of both worlds, it is like driving both an automatic and a manual vehicle.
+This may seem like a confusing concept but a semi-automatic allows you to have the best of both worlds, as it is like driving both an automatic and a manual vehicle.
 The driver is able to shift gears with a gear stick, however, does not have to press down on the clutch when doing so.
 In fact, the clutch pedal is removed altogether and doesn’t have any function.
 The car does the clutch work electronically instead.